mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 %java -jar ./bin/MongoSyphon.jar -c ./configs/Hackathlon.js
 ```

-You should see after around a minute the following message:
+You should see after a little less than a minute the following message:

 ```
 100 records converted in 29 seconds at an average of 3 records/s
 ```